Instagram is an ever-developing beast and its changing algorithms make it challenging to stay on top and build solid growth on the platform.

 Don’t Forget About Instagram’s Extra Bits

 Instagram has many other features to encourage interactions, like polls, questions, stickers, and gifs for that element of humour.
-Or you can utilise the array of stickers that Instagram has on your stories.
+Alternatively, you can utilise the array of stickers that Instagram has on stories.

 Instagram growth and YOU